nvzavi/fsr/README.md

 # File Signature Resolver (fsr) BETA

+Thanks to @qti3e for supplying the extensions database in JSON.
+I use this file as my reference database for this tool and it can be found at

 A windows console tool that automates some of the manual tasks of reviewing a specified file's signature and overall layout (at a byte level) inorder to ascertain the true nature of the specified file's intentions (example: check if it may be injected and as such, verify if its a possible dropper).
 * The following tasks are automated *(based on your selected usage argument)*:
   * Lookup the file signature of various file types that is contained within the accompanying signature JSON file